sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Function prototypes and their placement
 - Pass-by-value semantics and the call stack
 - Designing small, single-purpose functions with clear success and failure behavior

+**Worked example:** a monolithic program decomposed into named functions, ending with a swap function that fails and a first look at why it cannot work yet.

 [🗒️Lecture Notes (HTML)](../files/c/Week_11_Functions.html)